 Pre-organized Diamond panels may allocate time among presentations and discussion as the chair requested in the session proposal, allowing at least 10 minutes for each presentation.
 Panels that include individual Diamond presentations should follow the printed schedule.

 At the discretion of the session chair, discussion time may be used for response by a formal discussant (if proposed in advance), open “full room” questions and answers, break-out time in which presenters can confer with interested audience members, or a combination of these discussion formats.

 For forums (sessions comprising only informal oral presentations and discussion):

 Forums are intended to be run much more flexibly than panels, which are broken into definite periods.
-If you are chairing a forum, you are free to structure your 90 minutes in whatever way you think is best for your participants, your audiences, and the subjects of your session.
+If you are chairing a forum, you are free to structure your allotted time in whatever way you think is best for your participants, your audiences, and the subjects of your session.
 (It is, however, usually a good idea for you to make clear at the beginning of the session what that structure will be.)
 The program book lists forum participants in alphabetical order; you may order their oral presentations in any way you like.